webcomputing/AssistantJS/README.md

 ## License
 For license information, see our [license file][14].
-We might change this license to a more community-friendly one later, and will never charge you for using AssistantJS is a non-commercial setup.
+We might change this license to a more community-friendly one later, and will never charge you for using AssistantJS in a non-commercial setup.

 [1]: https://en.wikipedia.org/wiki/Don%27t_repeat_yourself
 [2]: http://inversify.io/